Bad breath (halitosis, or oral malodor) is when an unpleasant odor emanates from the mouth.

 - eat parsley and mint to temporarily mask bad breath

-Your dentist will treat any dental infections you have such as cavities, abscesses, and gum disease, as well as clean your teeth to remove plaque buildup.
+Your dentist will treat any dental infections you have and clean your teeth to remove plaque buildup.
+Infections may include cavities, abscesses, and gum disease.
 Your dentist may also recommend a prescription antibacterial toothpaste and mouthwash to reduce odor-causing bacteria in your mouth.

 Your doctor will treat any underlying medical conditions that are causing your bad breath.